BeleniX: Installation

-BeleniX today uses the same Caiman Installer and libraries that are used in Sun's OpenSolaris distro.
+BeleniX today uses the same Caiman Installer and libraries that are used in Sun's OpenSolaris distribution.
 Going forward there are plans to re-implement the Installer GUI in Qt4 while still using the underlying Caiman Installer libraries.

 Packaging

-The Belenix team presently continues to use SVR4 packaging, which is what Solaris has provided to date.
+The BeleniX team presently continues to use SVR4 packaging, which is what Solaris has provided to date.
 The team does not intend to use IPS in its present state due to various technical reasons, and is considering alternatives including the deb format and the RPM5 format along with the Smart Package Manager.